SUNSET-Sejong-University/roastivator/README.md

 ## 📜 Credits
-Designed and Developed by Azizbek Arzikulov, and Prithwis Das
+Designed and Developed by Azizbek Arzikulov

 ## 📄 License